-After completing an extensive analysis of the data available and community input, the top community health needs were identified by MCHS in Mankato.
-Each of these focus areas are equally important, however, they have been ranked by priority:
+After completing an extensive analysis of the available data and community input, the top community health needs were identified by MCHS in St. James.
+Mayo Clinic will address the following prioritized areas:

 - 1. Mental health

 - 2. Substance abuse

 - 3. Chronic disease and obesity